 …just keep on being more and more aware and you will be amazed at how your life will transform.

-There is so much philosophy to discuss about this unbounded consciousness.
+There is so much philosophy to discuss regarding this unbounded consciousness.
 Hopefully, I have pointed toward it enough to give you a glimpse just by reading my words.
 But there is no substitute for the self-realisation of contacting this naturally clear and unbounded consciousness through meditation.
 I would like to conclude with a meditation method for discovering your true self.
 This method points to and notices three qualities of consciousness as the ultimate refuge for everyone.
-The three qualities are stillness, silence and space.
-This is a very simple and effective method to contact this ever present consciousness, however, there are many different paths to self-discovery.
+The three qualities are stillness, silence, and space.
+This is a very simple and effective method to contact this ever-present consciousness, however, there are many different paths to self-discovery.